 - Submit the online Music Minor Application Form by the end of the Junior year.

 - Based on your interests, select and obtain the agreement of a faculty member who is willing to serve as your minor advisor.

 - Admission to the minor must be declared no later than the second semester of the Junior year; after the start of the seventh semester, admission is by petition only.
 Such students should attach a statement outlining their credentials and reasons for wishing to pursue a minor in music.

 Students minoring in music are responsible for tracking and completing the required courses:

-History and Culture (3-4 credits)
+History and Culture (H&C)

 - At least three credits of courses, of which at least one credit must involve collaborative music making